sfavazza/pyphix/README.md

 ### Fix Format

-This object is used to indicate the number of bits the user want to use for value reprensetation.
+This object is used to indicate the number of bits the user wants to use for value reprensetation.

 Create fix-point format objets:
 ```